Focus on What You Can Do

 - Have some minor niggles that are restricting you.

-- You might suddenly recieve random pain from a certain exercise.
+- You might suddenly receive random pain from a certain exercise.

-- Work or your family life might get in the following your program.
+- Work or your family life might get in the way of your program.

-- Find certain exercises aren't possible as you get older.
+- Certain exercises won’t be possible as you get older.

 - Your back might feel a bit sore.